psathyrella/partis/manual.md

 ##### `cache-parameters`: write out parameter values and HMM model files for a given data set

 When presented with a new data set, the first thing we need to do is infer a set of parameters, a task for which we need a preliminary annotation.
-As such, partis first runs ighutil on the data set.
+As such, partis first runs ighutil's Smith-Waterman algorithm on the data set.
-The ighutil annotations are used to build and write out a parameter set, which is in turn used to make a set of HMM model files for all observed alleles.
+The ighutil annotations are used to build and write out a parameter set, which is in turn used to make a set of HMM model files for each observed allele.
-These files are then passed as input to a second, HMM-based, annotation step, which again outputs parameter values and HMM model files.
+These files are then passed as input to a second, HMM-based, annotation step, which again outputs (more accurate) parameter values and HMM model files.

 The full command you'd need to cache parameters would look like this: TODO use a different example data file here